-Research Triangle Park, N.C. – Sony Ericsson is adding to its planned North American selection with its second megapixel camera phone, second EDGE-equipped phone and a next-generation PDA-phone that adds QWERTY keyboard.
+Research Triangle Park, N.C. – Sony Ericsson is adding to its planned North American selection with its second megapixel camera phone, second EDGE-equipped phone, and a next-generation PDA-phone that adds a QWERTY keyboard.

 All are GSM-network models.

-The S710a is not only the company's second North American EGDE phone but also its second North American megapixel camera phone.
+The EDGE-equipped S710a, the company’s second North American EGDE phone, is also Sony Ericsson’s second North American megapixel camera phone.
 The 1.3-megapixel S710a will be available to consumers sometime later this year.
-The company’s first EDGE phone, the Z500, is due in September or October, and the company's first megapixel camera phone, the 1.3-megapixel GSM/GPRS S700, is due by the end of the year (see TWICE, March 22, p.
-40).
+The company’s first EDGE phone, the Z500, is due in September or October, and its first megapixel phone, the 1.3-megapixel GSM/GPRS S700, is due by the end of the year.

-The P910a PDA phone, based on the Symbian v7.0 OS, is the company's first PDA phone with QWERTY keyboard, a minisize version that supplements its predecessor's onscreen virtual keyboard and handwriting recognition.
+The P910 PDA phone, based on the Symbian v7.0 OS, is the company’s first PDA phone with a QWERTY keyboard, a mini-size keyboard that supplements an onscreen virtual keyboard and handwriting recognition.
 It also adds 264K color screen instead of 64K screen for a 60-percent brighter display, and its internal memory increases to 64MB from 48MB.
 It operates in the 850/1800/1900MHz bands instead of its predecessor’s 900/1800/1900MHz.

 The company also unveiled its third camera phone with “dual-front” design.
 The K500 looks like a digital camera on one side and a phone on the other.